-Wrongful Death Lawyer in San Diego
+Wrongful Death Attorney San Diego

 The loss of a loved one is devastating under normal circumstances.
 When the death is unexpected and due to the negligent or unintentional actions of another person or entity, the emotional pain increases immensely.
 The legal term “wrongful death” encompasses all types of fatal incidents, from motorcycle accidents to medical malpractice cases.
 While no amount of compensation can fill the void in your life following the sudden loss of a parent, spouse, or child, a wrongful death lawsuit can ease the financial burden as you begin to pick up the pieces.